Two people looking at a computer screen together

 You’ll spend lots of time in our state-of-the-art computing labs using industry-standard tools, and take part in a range of Live Briefs developed with regional employers like Redgate and Citisoft.

-By choosing particular modules, you can apply for Cisco Certified Network Associate (CCNA) status after you graduate.
+By selecting relevant modules, you can prepare for the Cisco Certified Network Associate (CCNA) certification after you graduate.

 Accreditation